dbart01/DBSQLite/README.md

      lastName       TEXT, \
      dateCreated    REAL \
      )"];
-[_database commitTransaction];
+[database commitTransaction];
 </pre>

-We can then insert a new user.
+We can then insert a new user and create an index.
 We can use Objective-C classes like NSString, NSNumber, NSDate, NSData and even NSArray and NSDictionary (as long as they only contain JSON obejcts) as arguments for insertion.
 DBSQLite will automatically convert them appropriately:
 <pre>

 NSDate *now = [NSDate date]; // Will be stored as a timeIntervalSince1970 (REAL number)

-[_database executeQuery:@"INSERT INTO user (firstName, lastName, dateCreated) VALUES (?, ?, ?)",
+[database executeQuery:@"INSERT INTO user (firstName, lastName, dateCreated) VALUES (?, ?, ?)",
      @"John",
      @"Appleseed",
      now,
      ];
+[database createIndex:@"userNameIndex" table:@"user" column:@"firstName"];

 </pre>

 Complete list of supported object and scalar types inludes: